docker/docs/docker-for-mac/index.md

   `/usr/local/bin/kubectl` command is installed on your Mac.

-  When Kubernetes is enabled and running, an additional status bar item displays at the bottom right of the Docker for Mac Preferences dialog.
+  When Kubernetes is enabled and running, an additional status bar item displays at the bottom right of the Docker Desktop for Mac Preferences dialog.

   ![Installation complete](images/kubernetes/kubernetes-install-complete.png){:width="400px"}